Invariant Jet differentials and Asymptotic Serre duality: Appendix

-A family of elements $(x_i)_{i \in I}$ is called differential algebraic independent; if the family $(x_i^{(j)})_{i \in I,j \geq 0}$ is algebraically independent over the field of constants, otherwise we call them dependent.
-An element $x$ is called differentially algebraic if the family consisting of $x$ only, is differential algebraic dependent.
+A family of elements $(x_i)_{i \in I}$ is called differential-algebraic independent if the family $(x_i^{(j)})_{i \in I,j \geq 0}$ is algebraically independent over the field of constants, otherwise we call them dependent.
+An element $x$ is called differentially algebraic if the family, consisting of $x$ only, is differential algebraic dependent.
 An extension is called differential algebraic if any element of it, is so.
-Finally we say $G$ is differentially finite generated over $F$ if there exists elements $x_1,...,x_n \in G$ such that $G$ is generated over $F$ by the family $(x_i^{(j)})_{1 \leq i \leq n,j \geq 0}$, cf. \cite{K}.
+Finally, we say $G$ is differentially finite generated over $F$ if there exists elements $x_1,...,x_n \in G$ such that $G$ is generated over $F$ by the family $(x_i^{(j)})_{1 \leq i \leq n,j \geq 0}$, cf. \cite{K}. \begin{theorem} \cite{K} Let $F \subset G$ be an extension of differential fields, then \begin{itemize} \item If $G=F\langle x_1,...,x_n\rangle$ and each $x_i$ is differential algebraic over $F$, then, $G$ is finitely generated over $F$. \item If $G$ is differential finite generated over $F$, and $F \subset E \subset G$ is an intermediate differential field, then, the $E$ is also differentially finite generated. \end{itemize} \end{theorem}